Monodromy action of mirror stops for toric Calabi-Yau surfaces: Legendrian lifts of embedded Lagrangian graphs

 canonically identified with $\mathcal B_{\nn,1}$.
 We choose the marked-point section on the bottom annular cycle and use it to lift $B$ to the pointed graph space.
 Consider the subset $C\subset \mathcal N^{\Area}_{\phi_\nn, 1}(M)$ of graphs where the marked point belongs to the ``bottom'' cycle of $G_\nn$, that is, the cycle which is the boundary of the bottom annulus.
-The forgetful map $C\to \mathcal N^{\Area}_{\phi_\nn}(M)$ is a trivial $S^1$ fibration, so choosing the marked point on the bottom cycle gives a section and hence a split injection on $\pi_1$. \end{proof}

-We conclude from \cref{cor:braidLegendrian} that our explicit braid loops in graph space also define homotopically interesting loops of Legendrian stops.
-The embedded-projection hypothesis allows the Lagrangian projection to serve as a left inverse to the lift map on this component.
-While we only consider Legendrian stops that are the lifts of graphs, it is natural to conjecture the following. \begin{conj} The spaces $\mathcal L^{emb}_{\Leg_\nn}(Y)$ and $\mathcal L_{\Leg_\nn}(Y)$ are homotopy equivalent. \end{conj}
+The forgetful map $C\to \mathcal N^{\Area}_{\phi_\nn}(M)$ is a trivial $S^1$ fibration, so choosing the marked point on the bottom cycle gives a section and hence a split injection on $\pi_1$.
+The explicit braid loops lie in the liftable locus, so this split injection lands in $\pi_1(\mathcal N^{\Area,\mathrm{lift}}_{\phi_\nn,1}(M),\phi_\nn)$.
+Composing these loops with $\Leg_{(-)}$ gives the stated loops of Legendrian stops. \end{proof} While we only consider Legendrian stops that are the lifts of embedded graphs, it is natural to conjecture the following. \begin{conj} The spaces $\mathcal L^{emb}_{\Leg_\nn}(Y)$ and $\mathcal L_{\Leg_\nn}(Y)$ are homotopy equivalent. \end{conj}